 More on Svitolina...

 Coached by Andrew Bettles ...
 Parents are Mykhaylo and Olena; brother is Yulian ...
 Introduced to tennis at age 5 by family ...
 Tennis Idol growing up was Andre Agassi ...
-Favorite shot is serve; favorite surfaces are hard, clay ...
-Speaks English, Russian ...
-Hobbies are reading, learning about business and economics, diving ...
+Favorite shot is serve;...
+Speaks English, Russian, little bit of French ...
+Hobbies are learning about business and economics, studies nutrition.
+Has her own nutrition blog “ES club” ...
 Favorite food is Mom’s and Grandma’s Ukrainian dishes ...
-People most admire are Kobe Bryant and Nik Vujicic; Favorite artists are Eminem, AC/DC and Bruno Mars. ...
+People most admire are Kobe Bryant and Nik Vujicic; Favorite artists are Eminem, AC/DC and Okean Elzy ...
 Junior highlights include winning Roland Garros girls' title at age 15.

 Finalist (3): 2019 - WTA Finals; 2016 - New Haven, Zhuhai.